ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 Well, instead of trying to reinvent the wheel, I searched for the best solution and found that an API Management tool can solve a lot of those problems and add extra value within your landscape.

-An API management tool helps you in managing your APIs, setting the right responsibilities on the right level.
+An API management tool helps you in managing your APIs, setting the responsibilities on the right level.

 You can add plenty additional functionalities, but most of all this happens in one tool!
 That’s one of the reasons it is important for your business to implement such a tool in your organization.